manvichandra/hydrogen-gas-power-plant/README.md

 2. Create a new notebook.

-3.Upload the raw data file to Bluemix Object Storage.
+3. Upload the raw data file to Bluemix Object Storage.

-4.Separating the labeled column.
+4. Separating the labeled column.

-5.Creation of RDD.
+5. Creation of RDD.

-6.Splitting the data into training and test sets.
+6. Splitting the data into training and test sets.

-7.Training the dataset using Decision forest regression algorithm.
+7. Training the dataset using Decision forest regression algorithm.

-8.Evaluation of the result.
+8. Evaluation of the result.

 _**In order to see the output for the Hydrogen Dataset follow the step below:-**_